edurant/edurant.github.io/courses/csc4601/ps/06/index.md

 d.
 For samples in (c), trace the path from the root to the leaf and provide the corresponding Boolean expression.

 e.
-On the proline and color intensity and flavonoids and alcohol feature pair scatter plots from (a), plot the decision lines for every non-leaf node of the tree.
+On the proline and color intensity and flavonoids and alcohol feature pair scatter plots from (a), plot the decision lines for every non-leaf node of the DT1.

 f.
 The two trees are of very different sizes.
 Why do you think that is?

 g.
 For logistic regression, we need to use a one-versus-all scheme with multiple models to handle multi-class problems.
 How are multi-class problems handled with decision trees?

+### Figure 1: Two Decision Trees

 ![Decision Tree 1](tree1.png)